HenrySck075/pxmaterial/README.md

 ## TODO
 - Figure out how to reasonably add more animations
-- Commenting thw JSON payloads
+- Commenting the JSON payloads
-- Skeletonizer
+- Ditching json\_serializable for the god [json2dart.py](tools/json2dart.py), which means i have to do the above again

 # anstion and queswer
 ## Q: why is the project internally called "sofieru" (1) and who is she (2)